mikegcoleman/hybrid-workshop/pwd_readme.md

 ## Conclusion
-In	this lab we've looked how Docker EE can help you manage both Linux and Windows workloads whether they be traditioanl apps you've modernized or newer cloud-native apps.
+In this lab we've looked how Docker EE can help you manage both Linux and Windows workloads whether they be traditional apps you've modernized or newer cloud-native apps.
 We also looked at how to deal with upgrades, scaling, and system failures.

 You can find more information on Docker EE at [http://www.docker.com](http://www.docker.com/enterprise-edition) as well as continue exploring using our hosted trial at [https://dockertrial.com](https://dockertrial.com)